-Application of assessment skills with clients under supervision.
+Fee Type: Practicum Fee (\$): 140 Application of assessment skills with clients under supervision.
 Written reports required.
-Field experience required.
+Field Experience required

-$Prerequisites: PSYC\ 6032\ and\ PSYC\ 6133.\ Admission$
+Prerequisites: PSYC 6032 and PSYC 6133 Admission to the School Psychology program.

-PSYC 6111 Student Diversity in Learning Credit: 1 | Lecture: 1 | Lab: 0
+PSYC 6111 - Student Diversity in Learning

-Study of potential effects of racial, cultural, ethnic, experiential, socioeconomic, gender-related, and linguistic variables that affect development and learning.
+Study of potential effects of racial, cultural, ethnic, experiential, socioeconomic, genderrelated and linguistic variables that affect development and learning.
 Development of cultural competency and necessary skills for providing services to diverse populations of children and families in an educational setting.
-Prerequisites: Admission to the Clinical Psychology, School Psychology, or Health Service Psychology program.